 It makes life so much easier, particularly its colour-coding for each family member.

-If you have a partner, sit down and work out who will take time off when.
+If you have a partner, sit down and work out who will take time off and when.

-If you’re planning a family holiday, make sure as early as possible that you can coordinate dates.
+If you’re planning a family holiday, make sure you coordinate dates with everyone involved as early as possible.

 Get your holiday request in early.

-Literally at the earliest point it is possible to do so each year.
+Literally, at the earliest point that it is possible to do so each year.